Can Akkuzu

 Can Akkuzu (born 27 May 1997) is a French table tennis player.

 Career

 Can Akkuzu became the national champion of France in singles table tennis in 2019.

 During the 2023 European Games, he won the bronze medal in teams composed of Simon Gauzy, Alexis Lebrun, and Felix Lebrun against Portugal.

-In 2023 European Table Tennis Championships he won bronze medal in team.
+In 2023 European Table Tennis Championships he won the bronze medal in team.